SpikeyCNS/spikey/spikey/meta/README.md

 The _Series_ tool exists to run multiple experiments in parrallel with the same or different configurations.
-The parameters of this tool are a network and game template, a training loop, a job specification and optionally a callback.
+The parameters of this tool are a network and game template, a training loop and a job specification.

 ```none
 Series Specification